 The job of a partner at a VC firm can be overwhelming—especially when serving on so many boards and interacting with portfolio companies on a regular basis.
 It’s why when it comes to providing good board governance for startups, Patrick appreciates solutions like Boardable to ensure communications don’t slip through the cracks.

 “Boardable allows company leaders to share documents within the site, so rather than sifting through an inbox to find documents and relevant data, I just log in to access any document I need for that particular company—everything from financials to meeting minutes,” he said.
-“It also lets us easily schedule meetings by allowing us to vote on times, which saves me from the back-and-forth of emails.
+“It also lets us easily schedule meetings by allowing us to vote on meeting times, which saves me from the back-and-forth of emails.
 It can all be done through the platform.”

 Document organization is a woefully underestimated challenge, one that few boards meet successfully.
 Misplaced board documents, updates buried in email accounts, shared folders that don’t always work—they can all slow down communication and make it harder for boards to get things done.
 It makes Boardable’s document management functionality one of the most valuable elements for Patrick, because it means he and the boards he participates on are prepared every step of the way.
 And that, he believes, is the key to good board governance for startups.